A Walking Song: In film

 In the film version, Denethor, the Steward of Gondor residing in its capital Minas Tirith, asks Pippin to sing for him while he eats.
 At the same time, Denethor's son Faramir makes a futile attempt to retake the city of Osgiliath, as requested by his father.
 Pippin's song is cut down from Tolkien's poem, the lines being a rewrite of part of the last stanza.
 According to Jackson, the song was devised while shooting the film.
 Boyd envisioned the song to be one that Pippin had "probably heard his grandfather sing, you know, from when the hobbits were looking for the Shire."
 The song was recorded in Abbey Road Studios in London.
 Boyd called it "a huge highlight" of his career.
-Paul Broucek, executive music producer at New Line Cinema, comments: "Instead of a noisy battle scene, you have the juxtaposition of the beautiful, haunting melody that Billy created and sings, and that Howard supports with very simple underpinnings of orchestra growing out of it."
+Paul Broucek, executive music producer at New Line Cinema, comments: "Instead of a noisy battle scene, you have the juxtaposition of the beautiful, haunting melody that Billy created and sings, and that Howard [Shore] supports with very simple underpinnings of orchestra growing out of it."
 The scenes featuring "The Edge of Night" were largely invented by the film's writers; in the book, although Denethor asks Pippin if he can sing, no song is ever requested.